Did you know that you could get much of the feedback given by the VIP team shown to you in real-time, as you code?

 It’s also possible to run PHP CodeSniffer in your Continuous Integration build process, e.g. via Travis or Circle CI, which allows you to see issues reported against any pull requests and to receive reports of issues via email and other channels.
 If you’d like us to configure the rules to run on your VIP Go GitHub repository, then please let us know and we’ll be happy to set this up for you.

 When submitting your code to VIP for the initial theme we expect the code to not trigger any PHP CodeSniffer blockers and as few warnings as possible.
 We also have a list of things that we look for, not all of which are picked up by PHPCS, you can find those here.
-When working on an existing codebase we expect the code to pass the WordPress.com VIP minimum standard but strongly encourage you to follow the WordPress.com VIP standards.
+When working on a codebase on the WordPress.com platform, we expect the code to pass the WordPress.com VIP minimum standard.